As you work on spring cleaning and get things ready for summer, don’t forget about one of the most important systems in your house – plumbing.

 Never open up the housing of an outdoor unit.
 Any cleaning or repairs to the inside of your unit should be completed by a professional.

 Spring is a good time to check for dripping faucets, slow or clogged drains, and sweaty pipes.
 A slight pipe freeze over the winter can leave a cracked, leaking pipe come spring.
 While it’s hard to find leaks in walls, check under all your sinks to make sure pipes and hoses are secure and there are no signs of leaks.
 Remove everything from under sinks.
 These areas tend to become catchalls so drips and dampness is often missed.
 Pulling out everything allows you to look for leaks or puddles.
 It’s also a great opportunity to get rid of some old cleaning supplies and other junk that’s collected.

-Also check around toilets, the dishwasher, and washing machine for drips, water stains, bulges or dampness.
+Also check around toilets, the dishwasher, and the washing machine for drips, water stains, bulges, or dampness.
 Pay attention to any musty smells that could indicate leaks behind the scenes.
-Also mold growth can indicate a leak or too much moisture in an area and should be attended to immediately.
+Also, mold growth can indicate a leak or too much moisture in an area and should be attended to immediately.
 If you suspect a leak, call in a professional plumber right away.

 Just like we get our heating systems ready for winter with a fall inspection and cleaning, spring is the time to get your air conditioning serviced.
 Change the filters, check hose connections for leaks, and make sure drain pans are working properly.
 Considering the energy that A/C consumes, an annual professional cleaning will keep them operating at top efficiency, and extend the lifespan of your unit.

 Sump pumps are important in many Maine homes in the springtime.
 Malfunctions are usually the result of poor maintenance.
 Sump pumps have a limited lifespan depending on how heavily they are used, if they are a cheaper brand, and if they have not been properly maintained.